Incredible underwater wildlife experiences

 Local sea turtles around Cook Island, Fingal Head, North Coast

-Is there any creature more graceful in the water than a seal?
-Or any that looks like it’s having more fun?
-One of the best places to get close to them is around Montague Island, 9km off Narooma in the Eurobodalla region on the NSW South Coast.
-On an excursion with Underwater Safaris, you’ll pull in to a sheltered bay and jump in the water with some of the resident Australian and New Zealand fur seals to experience first-hand just how amazing these animals are.
+Is there any creature that looks like it’s having more fun than a seal?
+One of the best places to see them in action is around Baranguba Montague Island, 9km off Narooma in the Eurobodalla region on the NSW South Coast.
+On an excursion with Underwater Safaris you can snorkel or dive with Australian and New Zealand fur seals, get up close – whisker to whisker – and right next to the playful and curious mammals.
+Narooma Charters also offers snorkelling and diving tours at Baranguba.

-Diving unencumbered by a scuba tank can be a liberating experience: you’re more mobile, you feel freer, and some say the marine life is more accepting of you.
-Whether you’re an experienced scuba diver or a novice, you can learn to free dive on a three-day course with Byron Bay Dive Centre.
+Diving unencumbered by a scuba tank can be a liberating experience: you’re more mobile, lighter and can feel closer to marine life.
+Whether you’re an experienced scuba diver or a novice, you can learn to free dive on a three-day course with Sundive Byron Bay – preparation for a free dive among the diverse creatures of Julian Rocks Nguthungull Nature Reserve.

-After practising breathing and relaxation techniques, you should be able to hold your breath for 3min or longer and free dive to a depth of anything from 10 to 20m.
-On your two dives at Julian Rocks, just a 5min boat trip from Byron Bay, you’ll be fully immersed in a wild world in which the appearance of a 1.5m-long kingfish scatters the smaller fish, turtles float by serenely, and, in winter, grey nurse sharks give off a real sharky vibe.
+Just a five-minute boat trip from Byron Bay, you’ll be fully immersed in a wild world where the appearance of a 1.5m-long kingfish scatters smaller fish, turtles float by serenely, and, in winter, grey nurse sharks glide below.
 More than 600 species of fish live here; it really is like escaping to another planet.

 Julian Rocks, Byron Bay